|

 • Scientific Revolution & Enlightenment

-• Newton: world governed by natural laws, reshaping world understanding
+• Newton: world governed by natural laws, reshaping understanding

 • John Locke: skeptical inquiry; no one holds all answers, citizens need freedom to seek knowledge